nrinaudo/kantan.regex/docs/src/main/tut/compiling_regexes.md

 ```

 Note that we had to call [`get`] on the result: [`asRegex`] returns a [`CompileResult`] instance to protect against
 ill-formed regular expressions.
-We could also have used [`asUnsafeRegex`] for exactly the same result.s
+We could also have used [`asUnsafeRegex`] for exactly the same results.
+Or, ideally,
+have some proper error handling in place.

 Now that we have this instance of [`Regex`], we can simply pass it as parameter to [`evalRegex`]: